How to Fix AVI Import Failure in DaVinci Resolve?

 Can DaVinci Resolve Import AVI Files?

 Q: "I have some video footage shot with a SONY MCR-2500 that was designated for the DV format in the camera.
 That outputs the video in .AVI formatted files.
 But when I attempt to import these files to DaVinci Resolve 18, nothing happens and the files aren't imported.
-Can DaVinci Resolve support .AVI files?" ---from Blackmagic Forum
+Why won't Resolve import my .AVI files?" ---from Blackmagic Forum

 A: Yes, DaVinci Resolve is a powerful video editing software that supports a wide range of video formats, including AVI.
 Here's an official PDF file that contains a list of what formats are supported by DaVinci Resolve 18.